Grand Duke Kirill Vladimirovich of Russia: Life abroad

+Just before he died, he wrote his autobiography, My Life in Russia's Service – Then and Now which was published in 1939.

 Kirill was succeeded by his son Vladimir Kirillovich who styled himself "Grand Duke and head of the Russian Imperial House".

 Kirill was buried at the ducal mausoleum at Friedhof am Glockenberg, Coburg.
-Following the fall of the Soviet Union, the remains of Kirill and his spouse were transferred from Coburg to the Grand Ducal Mausoleum of the Peter and Paul Fortress in St. Petersburg, Russia on 7 March 1995 after negotiations conducted by his granddaughter Maria Vladimirovna.
+Following the Dissolution of the Soviet Union, the remains of Kirill and his spouse were transferred from Coburg to the Grand Ducal Mausoleum of the Peter and Paul Fortress in St. Petersburg, Russia on 7 March 1995 after negotiations conducted by his granddaughter Maria Vladimirovna.

+Among his activities he was close to members of the Nazi Party, when he was in Germany.
+On one occasion, he is said to have paid Erich Ludendorff "a sum of nearly half a million gold marks in 1922-1923 for German-Russian national matters".